-My mission is to help people get the most out of their training efforts, and to get more at ease with life in general.
+My mission is to help people get the most out of their training and nutrition efforts, and more peace of mind in the process.

 I take great joy in helping people from all walks of life make fitness a regular, fun part of their lives.
 It has such an impact on their work performance, family life, and overall happiness.
 It thrills me to see these changes happen.
 Better yet, it makes them look better naked, which is a nice bonus, right?

 Whether you’re struggling with lower back pain, a past injury, chronic fatigue, emotional eating, overall stress, or you just need that extra push to get the fitness ball rolling, I’m here to help.

 Every scientific insight, be it the results of an experiment, or a discussion of past research, acts as a piece of a puzzle.
 The puzzle that has practical value for your journey to fitness success.
 However, I want to make sure this puzzle’s information is understandable and digestible.

 In other words, I aim to bridge the gap between dull science and practical application.
 One of the ways I hope to achieve this is by using many visuals and infographics in my articles, because I think it’s such a powerful way to communicate science.

 Why so many articles on women’s fitness?